zacharesmer/tamagometer/README.md

 For any known parts of the transmission, select from a list of possible values.
 You can toggle whether to see the bits for the known parts in the settings.

 ### Record
 This allows you to snoop/listen in on a conversation between two tamagotchis.
-You can add the recorded messages to a conversation and save it for later
+You can add the recorded messages to a conversation and save it for later.

 ### View Saved
 Recorded messages are saved locally on your computer using IndexedDB.
 If you clear your cookies and cache or site storage you will lose your saved messages!
 Please back them up by  using the export button to save them as a file so that you can add them back if this happens.
 Importing a file will add onto any existing saved messages.

-### Diff
+### Diff (tbd)
 This lets you compare multiple bit strings.
 This may be helpful for understanding what the different parts do.